- — Kosher, Non-GMO, Organic, Raw, Vegan

 Due to its protein content (6g per cup), organic Couscous is a valuable food for vegans and bodybuilders.
 Combine it with vegetables or legumes to get a hefty dose of ‘complete’ easily digestible proteins.
 Organic Couscous can be 100% vegan as long as you don’t use any animal products while cooking it.

 Bear in mind that the couscous carbs content is relatively high because it’s pasta.
 Therefore, you shouldn’t overeat this delicious food.

 Organic Couscous: Gluten-Free or Not

-Traditional organic couscous is made of whole wheat, so it contains gluten.
-However, there are some gluten-free couscous varieties today, including organic brown rice couscous, millets, and some types of organic pearl couscous (also called Israeli couscous).
+Traditional organic Couscous is made of whole wheat, so it contains gluten.
+However, today, there are some gluten-free couscous varieties, including organic brown rice couscous, millets, and some types of organic pearl couscous (also called Israeli Couscous).